There are many factors to consider when selecting color for a project.

 - Use light and dark colors to create interest.
 Attractive architectural features, such as molding and columns, can be emphasized by painting them darker or lighter colors.

 - Consider the home’s flooring.
-The color of the carpet, tile or hardwood flooring plays an important role in the feel of a room and affects how a color appears.
+The color of the carpet, tile or hardwood flooring plays an important role in the feel of a room and affects how a paint color appears.

 - Pay attention to the trim in a room.
 Painting the trim and walls the same color will remove attention to the trim and make it less noticeable.
 Using a contrasting color for the trim will give it a focal point, making the room more interesting, and add some dimension to the room.